barnybug/gohome/README.md

     $ gohome start daemon

-This will start all the processes defined in the config and ensure they stay running.
+This will start all the services defined in the config and ensure they stay running.

 gohome runs as a set of distributed and independent processes/services.
 These